Skip to main content

 13 mentions Positive Neutral Negative

-• “Character development - the way that skills are leveled up and characters progress is very unique and exciting.”
+• “The way that skills are leveled up and character progression is very unique and exciting.”

 • “But based on what I remember about the game (aside from the dynamic shadows bug causing server disconnects on certain R9 series cards, numerous latency issues, and lack of general population actually running around doing things) some of the character designs were fairly neat, some of the skills and gameplay mechanics were enjoyable, there were a wild array of builds to play with should you choose, but other beneficial things were hidden behind an annoying and obnoxious paywall.”